cranjesh/images-test/TheSoldiersLegacyThorough.md

 ![Chapter 2 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter2A.webp)

+The manor exuded the weight of centuries—thick oak beams, uneven corridors, walls that seemed slightly misaligned.
+I recalled reading that many Elizabethan-era manors contained hidden recesses, remnants of times when sheltering fugitives or priests was a necessity.

+Holmes trailed his fingers along the dark wood paneling, pausing briefly.
+“A house of this age, Watson, often harbors more than its occupants know.”

 The mist curled around Blackwood Manor as our carriage approached.
 A solemn butler led us inside, where the dim glow of the drawing-room fire cast flickering shadows on Lady Blackwood’s mourning dress.

 "Thank you for coming, Mr. Holmes," she whispered.